 Toggle: English / Spanish

-Primary amyloidosis is a disorder in which abnormal proteins build up in tissues and organs.
+Primary amyloidosis is a rare disorder in which abnormal proteins build up in tissues and organs.
 Clumps of the abnormal proteins are called amyloid deposits.

 The cause of primary amyloidosis is not well understood.
 Genes may play a role.

 The condition is related to abnormal and excess production of proteins.
 Clumps of abnormal proteins build up in certain organs.
 This makes it harder for the organs to work correctly.

 Primary amyloidosis can lead to conditions that include:

 - Carpal tunnel syndrome

 - Intestinal malabsorption

 - Liver swelling